-Related Party Transaction
+Related-party Transaction

-A RPT is a transaction entered into by the listed issuer or its subsidiaries which involves the interests, direct or indirect, of a Related Party.
+A related-party transaction (RPT) is a transaction entered into by the listed issuer or its subsidiaries which involves the interests, direct or indirect, of a related party.

 Given the nature of the transaction whereby the parties involved are in a conflicted position, certain regulatory safeguards have been put in place in the interest of investor protection.

-In this regard, the Listing Requirements stipulate, amongst others, that:
+In this regard, the Listing Requirements stipulates, amongst others, that: